xaboy/form-create-doc/docs/en/guide/global.md

 ## el

 - **type**：`string | HTMLElement`
-- **description**: Provide a DOM element that already exists on the page as the mount target for the form, **need not be set in component mode**
+- **description**: Provide a DOM element that already exists on the page as the mount target for the form, **no need to set in component mode**